cdeusenberry/DeckOfCards/README.md

 This is over engineered for what it is, but is an example of one way to structure a react native app.

-## Sharing code with web
+## Potential to share code with web

-All of the code in _src/features/cards/lib_ should have no dependencies on react native, and could be shared with a web project (probably).
-Depending on how sharing is done it could be useful to lift the lib folder up the tree (_src/lib_)
+All of the code in _src/features/cards/lib_ should have no dependencies on react native, and could be shared with a web project (testing required).
+If there ends up being lots of features with many cross referencing lib folders it can make sense to lift the lib folder up the tree and consolidate them (_src/lib/{feature}_).

 ## Missing